MicrosoftDocs/azure-dev-docs/articles/includes/create-resource-group.md

     Complete the authentication in a browser.

-1. List your subscription names and ids.
+1. List your subscription names and IDs.
 Copy the **SubscriptionId** value to use the next command.

     ```azurecli
     az account subscription list --output table